nmh656112/Phommunity/README.md

 <br/>

-In this case, if the demo user unfollowed the user ruizhang, ruizhang's post will not appear in the activity feed page, which is indeed the homepage<br/>
+In this case, if the demo user unfollowed another user, the followed post will not appear in the activity feed page, which is indeed the homepage<br/>

 ### Create Post/ Photo/Video upload
 User can alse click profile icon on top right and then jump into self profile page, and make new post through clicking new post button: <br/><br/><img width="1268" alt="image" src="https://user-images.githubusercontent.com/89489897/197075619-2860d374-493a-4c52-acd1-734388ca6eaf.png">